Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding a Tiling problem in a 2D rotationally symmetric Hamiltonian

 So we have $16$ possible configurations for dashed arrows (heads/tails - right/left - 4 choices of parity) and $32$ for the solid ones (heads/tails - right/left - red/green - 4 choices of parity).
 So, a tile edge could in principle have one of this $48$ configurations.
 And for the tiling to work, each edge only fits with exactly another one.
-However, as not all parities are associated with all tiles, only $s<48$ valid edges occur.
+However, as not all parities are associated with all tiles, only $k<48$ valid edges occur.
 We denote by $\mathcal{S}$ this set of possible edges.
 However, only $12$ elements from $\mathcal{S}$ have their valid match in $\mathcal{S}$.
 We give labels (numbers from 1 to 12) to each of these edges.
 Their description and matching can be found in Table \ref{tab:edge_matching}.

-Therefore, following a a clockwise orientation from topmost edge to leftmost edge, we can uniquely describe a tile by an ordered 4-tuple $(c_1, c_2, c_3, c_4)$, where all $c_i \in \mathcal{S}$.
+Therefore, following a a clockwise orientation from topmost edge to leftmost edge, we can uniquely describe a tile by an ordered 4-tuple $(s_1, s_2, s_3, s_4)$, where all $s_i \in \mathcal{S}$.
 On the other hand, each edge is associated with another by a unique pairing.
-However, we are not matching edges of the same color ($1$ with $1$, $2$ with $2$, etc.), but with a specific matching instead: $1$ to $12$, $2$ to $11$...
-We will denote this unique pairing as a function $match(c_1,c_2)=1$ if the pair is a valid match (those found in Table \ref{tab:edge_matching}), and $0$ if not.
-We use the notation $(c_1, c_2)$ as in the usual tile problems, and our convention will also be that the first color of the pair will be the topmost one (if in a vertical arrangement) or the leftmost one (if in horizontal).
+However, we are not matching edges of the same type ($1$ with $1$, $2$ with $2$, etc.), but with a ``complementary'' matching instead: $1$ to $12$, $2$ to $11$...

+We will denote this unique pairing as a function $match(s_1,s_2)=1$ if the pair is a valid match (those found in Table \ref{tab:edge_matching}), and $0$ if not.
+We use the notation $(s_1, s_2)$ as in the usual tile problems, and our convention will also be that the first element of the pair will be the topmost one (if in a vertical arrangement) or the leftmost one (if in horizontal).
+Two sides match if and only if their labels add 13, independently of their position.
+That is, $(12, 1)$ is a match, but $(1, 12)$ too.
 For a visual reference, see Figure \ref{fig:coloring_example}.

+As these pairings are unique, one could naturally think that describing the edges (states of the Hilbert space) as a pair is unnecessarily complicated.
+Nevertheless, for deciding if the arising tile exists, it is important to see which part of the matching is on each side.
+For example, in Figure \ref{fig:coloring_example}, $(12, 1)$ appears, but $(1, 12)$ is also a valid match with the same sides involved.
+However, even though $(6, 5, 2, 1)$ is a tile that exists, $(6, 5, 2, 12)$ is not.

 Then, the local Hilbert space has dimension $d=12$ and is described as

 Tiles are consequently described by a $4$-tuple, conventionally starting from the topmost edge in a clockwise fashion.
 However, not all of these $4$-tuples represent elements from the set of valid Robinson tiles